 In-process Go sync.Map populated by WebSocket feeds.
 Sub-microsecond reads.
 No network call.
 This is the hot path — 99%+ of requests are served here under stress testing with 300s TTL.

-Direct REST API calls to Coinbase, Gemini, or Kraken.
+Direct REST API calls to the corresponding exchange (Coinbase, Gemini, Kraken, Gate.io, Crypto.com, or OKX).
 Only triggered for assets not in any cache — typically first-time queries for non-prewarmed assets.
 Result is cached in Tier 1 and Tier 2 for subsequent requests.

 The cache TTL is configurable per profile — 13 seconds in production (fresh-price), 300 seconds during stress testing.
 WebSocket-fed assets stay sub-second fresh regardless of TTL because every trade pushes a new price into Tier 1.